liffiton/ATLeS/docs/box_sw_manual_install.md

     bcm2835-v4l2
     i2c-dev

+Then reboot the Pi.

-Alternatively, modprobe can be used to load them manually at any time:
+Alternatively, modprobe can be used to load the modules manually at any time:

     sudo modprobe bcm2835-v4l2
     sudo modprobe i2c-dev